 This research used samples and data provided by the International Ocean Discovery Program (IODP).
 Funding was provided by the CENEX (Center for Excellence in Palynology) Endowed Chair Fund, a 2018 James M. and Thomas J.M.
-Schopf

-345 Award Student Research Grant from the Paleontological Society, an ARC-Discovery grant (DP180100982) from the Australian Research Council (ARC), a postgraduate award from Curtin University, IODP-France, the Research Foundation Flanders (FWO grant 12Z6618N), NSF OCE grants 1736951, 1737199, and 1737351, and NERC grant NE/P005217/1.
+Schopf Award Student Research Grant from the Paleontological Society, an ARC-Discovery grant (DP180100982) from the Australian Research Council (ARC), a postgraduate award from Curtin University, IODP-France, the Research Foundation Flanders (FWO grant 12Z6618N) and NERC grant NE/P005217/1.
 Thanks to Roger E. Summons and Xingqian Cui (MIT, US) for MRM analyses.
-This is University of Texas Institute for Geophysics Contribution #3676 and Center for Planetary Systems Habitability Contribution #0013.